Franchise or License?

 The client was frustrated, though, because franchisees were not paying the royalty payments or providing financial information.
 Based on their supplies and material purchases, he knew they were doing well.
 But, he couldn’t get them to do the paperwork for the business.

 Rather than go after each franchisee, we suggested that the client convert the system into a license (business opportunity) by removing the right to use the trademark from the franchise.
-To collect same amounts that were supposed to have been paid as franchise royalties, the client added a calculated royalty to the cost of the materials via a price increase.
+To collect the same amounts that were supposed to have been paid as franchise royalties, the client added a calculated royalty to the cost of the materials via a price increase.
 The client was able to increase collected revenues while simultaneously reducing the time he spent managing the franchisees (now licensees).

-Significant Assistance or Control.
+Significant Assistance or Control

 An element that many business owners focus on removing is significant assistance or control.